OpenRailAssociation/osrd-website/content/docs/reference/design-docs/stdcm/pathfinding_module/conflict_avoidance/index.en.md

 the train can leave at a given time, or up to `x` seconds later.
 Whenever possible, delay should be added by shifting the departure time.

-> for example : a train can leave between 10:00 et 11:00.
+> for example : a train can leave between 10:00 and 11:00.
 Leaving
 > at 10:00 would cause a conflict, the train actually needs to enter the
 > destination station 15 minutes later.
 Making the train leave at
 > 10:15 solves the problem.